Habib Samaei: Biography

 Habib Samaei was born in 1905 in Tehran, Qajar Iran.
-His father, Habib Sama Hozour, was a famous musician of the Qajar period, and his son introduced Habib to music from the age of four.
-Young Habib Samaei at this time played the Tombak with his father's Santoor, and because of his small size, he placed the instrument on his pillow and accompanied his father.
-After the age of six, Sama Hozour began teaching his son's Santoor.
+His father, Habib Soma Hozour, was a famous musician of the Qajar era, and his son introduced Habib to music from the age of four.
+Young Samaei at this time played the tombak (a type of drum) while his father playing the santoor.
+Because of Samaei's small size, he placed the instrument on his pillow and accompanied his father.
+After the age of six, his father began teaching Samaei to play the santoor.

-In the book History of Iranian Music, Ruhollah Khaleqi writes in a part of his memoir about his first meeting with Sama Hozour and his young son Habib Samaei:
+In the book "History of Iranian Music", Ruhollah Khaleqi writes in part of his memoir about his first meeting with Soma Hozour and his young son: